mikekestemont/leyden-workshop/README.md

 ## Installation instructions

 In this section, I will guide through the necessary steps to set up your computer for the course.
+Before starting the workshop, you will have to:
+1. Install the Anaconda Distribution of the Python programming language
+2. Download the course materials for the workshop from Github
+3. Install a decent text editor

 ### Download course materials